Herbal and Natural Medicine, Plus Some Regular First Aid

 - High blood sugar: Speak to your doctor.
 Also, strong hibiscus tea, green tea or black coffee, cinnamomum zeylanicum added to foods, cayenne pepper.
 Low carb diet.
 Lots of exercise.
 To quickly reduce high blood sugar, it is said that drinking 1/4 tsp cayenne pepper in a cup of cold water can do the trick.
 Therefore, avoid cayenne if you have hypoglycemia.

 - Sunburn: Grow a couple of aloe vera plants just for this.
 It has to be the right kind of aloe.
 When needed, cut off a leaf, trim the spiky bits, split it lengthwise, and gently squeeze it.
 Then, rub it on the sunburn.
+Try not to make a habit of this.
+If you sweat off sunscreen every few hours because you work outside, try the spray-on 100 SPF stuff made by Neutrogena and reapply it every few hours.

 - Nausea: If mild, steep 1/2 tsp dried or 2 leaves fresh basil in a cup of hot water for 10 minutes and sip.
 If moderate, try 1/8 tsp each of fennel, cumin, and coriander, crushed in a mortar and pestle if possible, in a cup of hot water along with a peppermint teabag.
 Also munch on a couple leaves of a boiled artichoke.